By K D Grace

 That the parts of a piece of music, a work of art, a novel or poem can inspire more than the whole won’t likely come as a surprise for those of us who see a story in everything.
 I was lucky enough to catch two exhibitions in London these past couple of weeks.
 While they were completely different in nature, what they had in common was that they were prime examples of the parts being greater than the whole.

-The first exhibition was at the .
+The first exhibition was Rodin and the Art of Ancient Greeceat the British Museum.
 Presently some of Rodin’s most famous works are being exhibited side-by-side with a selection of the Elgin Marbles.
 Though Rodin never made it to Athens, his work was profoundly inspired by the art from the pediments that had once adorned the Parthenon.

 “No artist will ever surpass Pheidias … The greatest of sculptors, who appeared at the time when the entire human dream could be contained in the pediment of a temple, will never be equalled.”
 Auguste Rodin